Learn about Truck Insurance Myths get the right coverage and save some money.

 Myth: You should have a separate cargo insurance policy.

 Fact: Consider adding your cargo insurance as an endorsement on your vehicle policy instead of carrying cargo coverage with a different carrier.
-If you’re in an accident that damages both your truck and cargo, you won’t need to waste time waiting dealing with two separate companies for your claims.
+If you’re in an accident that damages both your truck and cargo, you won’t need to waste time waiting and dealing with two separate companies for your claims.
 Plus, a cargo endorsement can be less expensive than carrying a separate policy, and one policy means paying just one bill instead of two.

 Myth: Downtime following a truck accident is annoying, but won’t significantly affect your bottom line.